LLNL/Abmarl/docs/src/overview.rst

 2. Agents that are done on this step will not provide actions on the next step.

 Simulation managers are open-ended requiring only ``reset`` and ``step`` with output described above.
-For convenience, we have provided two managers: :ref:`Turn Based <api_turn_based>`, which implements turn-based games; and :ref:`All Step <api_all_step>`, which has every non-done agent provide actions at each step.
+For convenience, we have provided three managers: :ref:`Turn Based <api_turn_based>`, which implements turn-based games; :ref:`All Step <api_all_step>`, which has every non-done agent provide actions at each step; and :ref:`Dynamic Order <api_dynamic_man>`, which allows the simulation to decide the agents' turns dynamically.

 Simluation Managers "wrap" simulations, and they can be used like so: